Braid Burn: Course

-The burn forms near Bonaly in the Pentland Hills south-west of the city, when the Bonaly and Howden burns that flow from the Pentlands meet.
-From there, it flows in a generally north-easterly direction, skirting the Braid Hills to the east and south, via the Braid Valley Park, the Hermitage of Braid, Blackford Glen, Cameron Toll and Inch Park.
-On reaching Peffermill it is joined by the Jordan Burn, and at Duddingston its name changes to the Figgate Burn.
-It flows on to enter the Firth of Forth at Portobello.
+The burn forms near Bonaly in the Pentland Hills south west of the city, at the confluence of the Bonaly and Howden burns.
+From there, it flows in a generally north easterly direction, skirting the Braid Hills to the east and south, and then via Braidburn Valley Park, the Hermitage of Braid, Blackford Glen, Cameron Toll and Inch Park.
+At Peffermill it is joined by the Jordan Burn.
+At Duddingston its name changes to the Figgate Burn.
+It enters the Firth of Forth at Portobello.

-The area of the basin drained by the burn and its tributaries amounts to 30.5 km2.
+The area drained by the burn and its tributaries amounts to 30.5 km2.
 The burn rises quickly after rain, and can become very large when in spate.
-80 per cent of the catchment area of the burn is in the lower urban section, the other portion being south of the Edinburgh City Bypass.
+Eighty per cent of its catchment area is in the lower urban section, the other portion being south of the Edinburgh City Bypass.

-The burn flows through part of its course in a gorge cut by glacial meltwater that exposed a weakness in the rock.
-Prior to this, the burn took a more southerly course around Blackford Hill.
-The gorge also prevented the building of houses along parts of the course, so the burn flows for several miles through parkland.
+Part of its course is in a gorge cut by glacial meltwater that exposed a weakness in the rock.
+Before this, the burn took a more southerly course around Blackford Hill.
+The gorge prevented the building of houses along parts of the course, so the burn flows for several miles through parkland.